Managed funds are investment funds that are actively managed by fund managers on your behalf.

 If you doubt you will have time to monitor your investments on a regular basis, you are very new to the investment game, or you simply worry that you don’t have the skills or experience to manage your own money, managed funds can be a good place to start.
 However, most managed funds are not able to beat stock market indexes – by some estimates as many as 60-70% of UK equity funds can’t consistently beat the FTSE 100 index.
 On this basis it is still important that you check the past performance of fund managers before investing in managed funds.

 Managed funds are a good way to form the core of an investment portfolio – e.g. with a good global equities fund to start with – around which you can add other investments.
 But just don’t forget that there are more poor fund managers than good ones out there.
-Websites like The Armchair Trader can provide you with more independent information about picking the right fund managers.
+Websites like The Armchair Trader can provide you with more independent information about picking the right fund managers and the right funds.